antagonistica/polar/docs/custom-nodes.md

 1. Create a new file named `docker-entrypoint.sh` and copy the contents of [docker-entrypoint.sh](../docker/clightning/docker-entrypoint.sh) into it.

+1. Create a new file named `bashrc` and copy the contents of [bashrc](../docker/clightning/bashrc) into it.

 1. Run `docker build -t core-lightning-master .`

 ## Eclair